Sequence and Traverse

 |

 Nice, it works!
 But this implementation still has a problem.
-Our folder
+Our folder function

-is basically a duplicate of the apply
+is basically a duplicate of the apply function!
+The whole idea to check two

-and only execute some code if both are Some
+option and only execute some code if both are Some is exactly what apply does.

-Let’s look again at apply
+Let’s look again at apply.

 |